Prospect Hill, South Australia

-Prospect Hill is a small town in the southern Adelaide Hills of South Australia, Its major industries are forestry in Kuitpo Forest and dairy farming.
-There are also mountain bike trails in the area.
+Prospect Hill is a small town in the southern Adelaide Hills of South Australia.
+Its major industries are forestry in Kuitpo Forest and dairy farming.
+The area also features a series of mountain bike trails.

-Prospect Hill was severely impacted by the Ash Wednesday bushfires in 1983.
-The town lost 16 houses, the scout hall and CWA hall.
+Prospect Hill was significantly damaged by the Ash Wednesday bushfires in 1983.
+The town lost the scout hall, general store building, former school building, CWA hall, and library alongside 16 houses.